 - Plastic baggies – It’s always wise to have a few plastic baggies around for various reasons.
 Take a snack on your excursion, place wet clothing in them, protect lotion bottles, etc.)

 - Plastic mug (for drinks) – If you take your own plastic mug along, you can refill it at most of the vendors on board.

 - 1-2 bottles of wine – Most cruise lines allow you to take a bottle or two of your own wine aboard to drink in your stateroom or to open (for a fee) with dinner.
 Make sure you check the policy before packing.

-- If you have a lot of clothes to hang or you plan to do laundry in your stateroom, pack a few extra hangers or inflatable hangers.
+- If you have a lot of clothes to hang or you plan to do laundry in your stateroom, pack a few folding hangers.

 - Sticky notes to leave on cabin doors – If you’re traveling with friends of family pack sticky notes to leave on their door so you always know where each other is.

 - Walkie-Talkies – These can be used on board (usually) and provide you with a way to keep track of family members or friends while roaming around.